Adithya-Mathialagan/MC-2-Menstrual-Cycle-Companion/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## This project was built during Heal-O-Code 2023 and was placed 11th out of 140+ teams
+## This project was built during Heal-O-Code 2023 24 Hour Hackathon and was placed 11th out of 140+ teams